 More information about Patient Safety Incident Management can be found here.7

 Applying the principles of sensitive practice as a routine practice means assuming every patient you encounter may have a history of sexual abuse and then acting accordingly.
-Some ways that physiotherapists can exhibit this include:6
+Some ways that physiotherapists can exhibit sensitive practice include:14

 - Slowing down, and taking the time to listen to the patient, to engage with them and develop a therapeutic relationship by being present and attentive to their concerns.

 - Remembering that patients with a history of sexual abuse demonstrate non-linear healing, meaning that what they can tolerate one day may be different the next.
-Physiotherapists can demonstrate an awareness of this fact by reaffirming patient consent for different treatment procedures at each appointment, rather than assuming past consent remains valid.
-This is not only consistent with sensitive practice; it is also an expectation outlined in the Standards of Practice3 and Consent Guide.13
+Physiotherapists can demonstrate an awareness of this by reaffirming consent for different treatment procedures at each appointment.
+This is not only consistent with sensitive practice; it is also an expectation outlined in the Standards of Practice3 and Consent Guide.15

-- Including an explicit statement of your intent to provide a safe environment for survivors of sexual abuse such as the one below:
+- Including a clear and easily understood statement of your intent to provide a safe environment for survivors of sexual abuse such as the one below: